uber-go/fx/ulog/README.md

   log := lobBuilder.Build()

   // Use logger in your service
-  log.Info("Message describing loggging reason", "key", "value") }
+  log.Info("Message describing logging reason", "key", "value") }
 ```

 ## Context

-It is very common that in addition to loggin a string message, it is desirable
+It is very common that in addition to logging a string message, it is desirable
 to provide additional information: customer uuid, tracing id, etc.

 For that very reason, the logging methods (`Info`,`Warn`, `Debug`, etc) take